arthur-chaves/ROSTI/README.md

 ## Features

-- Recommends lakes based on weather, temperature and daylight
+- Shows forecasted lake water temperatures for the day
 - Adjusts daily packing checklist depending on forecast
 - Shows public transport options (departure, duration, summary)
-- Suggests movies from your personal watchlist
+- Suggests movies from my personal watchlist
+- Recommends new episodes from my favorite podcasts
+- Displays fresh Wired news to read on the way
 - Built with a real data pipeline using Airflow + PostgreSQL
 - Modular and extensible architecture